-

 Does your regulatory regime know different licenses for different banking services?

-- Electronic money institution license in order to issue, manage and provide electronic money;
+- electronic money institution license to issue and manage electronic money.

 -